We’ve been a paying customer for Site5 for the last 40+ months. During that time, we’ve monitored their performance – avg. load time and uptime.

 Pros of using Site5 Hosting

-Site5 is targeting an audience of advanced users, and that means we had high expectations for the level of performance.
+Site5 is targeting an audience of advanced users.
+It means we had high expectations for the level of performance.

-Over the past year or so, they’ve performed OK on speed and support, which is always a good start considering that’s two of the three biggest criteria when choosing a host.
+Over the past year or so, they’ve performed OK on speed and support, and pretty well in uptime which is always a good start considering that’s three out of three of the biggest criterias when choosing a host.

-But what sets them apart are a few unique offerings that specific customers will enjoy, including a free trial (!) in addition to some time-saving cPanel migrations.
+What sets them apart are a few unique offers that specific customers will enjoy, including a free trial (!) in addition to some time-saving cPanel migrations.

 1. Slightly Above Average Page Load Times

-We tested Site5’s site speed, and they were 25% below the average load speed (delivering page load times of 690ms compared to 890ms).
+We tested Site5’s site speed, and they were 25% below the average load speed (delivering page load times of 693ms compared to 890ms).

 2. Amazing Uptime of 99.99%

-Over the last eight months, Site5 Hosting as produced some very impressive up times.
+Over the last ten months, Site5 Hosting has produced some very impressive up times.

-The only bad month was January, which saw an uptime of 99.92%, but apart from that, they have been near perfect.
+The only bad month was January, which saw an uptime of 99.92%.
+Apart from that, they have been nearly perfect.

-Offering 99.99% is really impressive as they are in the top 10 with this performance (and .05% better than the industry average)
+99.99% uptime is really impressive as they are in the top 10 with this performance (.05% better than the industry average)